jimrthy/frereth/apps/log-viewer/README.md

 That should open a new browser tab running your app.

-It was annoying enough that I tend to start the top-level System:
+The "new browser tab" part was annoying enough that I tend to start the top-level System manually:

     boot.user> (require 'user)
     boot.user> (in-ns 'user)